oakes/dynadoc-examples/basic-deps-cljs/README.md

-Do `clj -A:docs` to start Dynadoc.
+Do `clj -M:docs` to start Dynadoc.